Cry It Out Baby Sleep Training — Ultimate Guide

 The cry-it-out method is controversial because some parents find the practice cruel, while others who have felt the extreme impact of sleep deprivation (been there!) know that not getting enough sleep is also a form of cruelty to both parent and child.
 Proponents of the method say that one night of crying may be all it takes for better sleep, while others contest that the baby’s reduced crying is not actually a sign of improvement, but one of the child “giving up” on efforts to reach a caregiver.

 Ashley Thompson, Certified Infant & Toddler Sleep Consultant and owner of Play Sleep Grow, LLC, adds that the majority of research available does not support any long-lasting or adverse effects of the extreme version of cry it out, often called the extinction method.
 However, she notes that many families are just not comfortable employing extreme cry-it-out methods.
-Additionally, as additional sleep training methods have gained traction and credibility, most professionals will recommend a gentler approach.
+Additionally, as additional sleep training methods have gained traction and credibility, many professionals will recommend a gentler approach.

 Schneeberg explains that it can be helpful to simply look at why sleep training can be challenging from a baby’s perspective — abruptly changing the way they are used to falling asleep (such as switching to crying it out abruptly) can be confusing and upend any progress in the sleep department.
 Whenever possible, a more gradual and consistent approach tends to be much more effective, though Schneeberg cautions parents against using any soothing methods they’d rather not employ all throughout the night when putting their babies down to sleep.